vdn-projects/car-recognition/README.md

 └── vgg16
 ```

-### How to start the test with images not in original dataset
+### How to start the test with images not in original dataset (car_ims.tgz)
 * Put all desired photos to be tested in `./dataset/test_model/grabcars`
-* Prepare the `.lst` file in `./dataset/test_model/misc_files` as a input for mxnet producing `.rec` files for testing process.
+* Prepare the `grab_cars_test.lst` file in `./dataset/test_model/misc_files` as a input for mxnet to produce `.rec` files for testing process.
 There are available sample of `.lst` files for reference.
 The structure of list file is as below (refer [HERE](https://mxnet.incubator.apache.org/versions/master/faq/recordio.html)):
 > > integer_image_index \t label_index \t path_to_image
 For the label_index, please use the label column for reference from  `make_model_labels.csv` in same directory.
 <p align="center">
   <img src="./media/grab_test_make_model_id_reference.png" width="35%">
 </p>

-* test
+* It is necessary to specify the hardware of your system for the test evaluation in the config file.
+It is recommended to use GPU for faster processing time.
+For example, with 'MODEL_PROCESS_CONTEXT = [mx.gpu(0)]' we are going to use one GPU.
+It is possible to run a list of multiple devices.

+* Once the setup is done, execute 'python test.py -m grab_test'.
+There will be 2 files 'grab_cars_test.rec' and 'grab_cars_test.idx' are generated in same folder with `lst` file.
+Then the model is loaded (vggnet-0085.params) to identify and evaluate the rank1 & rank5 accuracy.